netplusTeam/TallySDK-IOS/README.md

 ### Step 2: Configuring Your App
 Your app needs the right permissions to make full use of Tally SDK's capabilities.
-This includes access to the internet, network state, location, and external storage.
-Add the necessary permissions to your `AndroidManifest.xml` file, only if they're not already present.
+Ensure to have added `NSPhotoLibraryAddUsageDescription` to your `info.plist`, else the SDK will crash.

 ### Step 3: Using the SDK
 Integrating Tally SDK into your app's functionality is straightforward.
 For example, you can add it to a button in your app.
 When the user clicks this button, the SDK's user interface (UI) will launch, allowing them to interact with financial features securely.
 Here’s a simple setup to get you started: